jpdf00/bookstore-app/README.md

 # Bookstore App

 > Small Bookstore built with React & Redux.

 ![screenshot](./src/assets/imgs/app-screenshot.png)

-Additional description about the project and its features.
+A Bookstore App where is possible to catalogue books.
+So far is possible to add a new book via the submit Button on the form, and to remove a book from the app via the Remove button on the Book.

 ## Built With

-- Major languages
+- HTML, CSS and JavaScript
-- Frameworks
+- React and Redux
-- Technologies used
+- Node.js, eslint and stylelint

 ## Live Demo